mikeerickson/gulp-phpunit/README.md

 ```

 #### Laravel Elixir Users
-If you are using with laravel-elixir, as of this update it is forcing use of 0.9.0, but we now have stable branches at 0.10.0 and 0.11.0
+If you are using gulp-phpunit with laravel-elixir prior to version 4.0, it will install gulp-phpunit 0.9.0.
+If you wish to upgrade to the lastest version of gulp-phpunit, you can do so by performing the following:

 ```shell
 $ cd node_modules/laravel-elixir